 ).
 Netzero will connect to the Gateway, collect diagnostic data, and display it in the Powerwall and Strings tabs.

 Note: on iOS, Netzero will ask for permission to connect to the Local Network.
 The permission needs to be granted for the connection to succeed.
-If you ever rejected the permission, you can re-enable it from your device’s Settings menu: Settings > Apps > Netzero > Local Network.
+If you rejected the permission, you can re-enable it from your device’s Settings menu: Settings > Apps > Netzero > Local Network.

 If you have a Powerwall+, you will also get string-level data: current, voltage, and power for each string of arrays connected to your inverter.
 This can be useful for investigating production issues and finding issues with individual strings of solar panels.